Codeception/Codeception/readme.md

 **Modern PHP Testing for everyone**

 Codeception is a modern full-stack testing framework for PHP.
-Inspired by BDD, it provides you an absolutely new way of writing acceptance, functional and even unit tests.
+Inspired by BDD, it provides an absolutely new way of writing acceptance, functional and even unit tests.
 Powered by PHPUnit.

 | General |  Windows |  Webdriver  | Facebook | HHVM |